kubeflow/training-operator/docs/proposals/train_api_proposal.md

 2. Currently only pytorch framework will be supported for running distributed training.

 3. Currently torchrun launcher will be used by default, in future other launcher methods can be supported.

+4. Sdk is not currently moved out of the training operator. (https://github.com/kubeflow/training-operator/pull/1945#issuecomment-1825387814)

+5. For allowing users to add different custom providers we can have configmap or crd approach in future.(https://github.com/kubeflow/training-operator/pull/1945#discussion_r1404541570)